kaiserpelagic/restrecord-example/README.md

 Basic working Twitter example using RestRecord

-Twitter uses oauth so you're going to need to do a little setup.
+Twitter uses oauth so you need to set these props in the default.props file:

-Add these properties into the defalt.props file

     oauthRequestToken = my_twitter_oauth_token
     oauthTokenSecret = my_twitter_oauth_token_secret